What To Do When Your Water Well Begins To Pump Sand Or Grit

 Well Screen Degraded

-The well casing has grooves that allow water to penetrate the well from the surrounding groundwater and at the same time keep out sand and grit.
+The well casing has grooves that allow water to penetrate the well from the surrounding groundwater while keeping out sand and grit.
 This is called the well screen.

-Your submersible well pump is down inside this casing, and over time, the good screen can become degraded or corroded, allowing silt and sand particles to get into the well and pumped into your water system.
-In some cases this can cause you to need pump replacement if the sandy water has ruined the pump.
+Your submersible well pump is inside this casing, and over time, the good screen can become degraded or corroded, allowing silt and sand particles to get into the well and be pumped into your water system.
+If the sandy water has ruined the pump, you may need to replace it.

 Well Pump is Too Large